 And finally, my latest work is a small set of exhibit graphics profiling Canada’s three Major League … Read More »

 Quick update today… Pics of the latest effort in Cross Country Canada’s fleet branding arrived in my mailbox a couple days ago – a Mercedes’ Sprinter 2500 Passenger van getting the treatment this time.
 The art follows the same concept that I applied to the Tour de Ski tour bus I wrote about here.

 I had plenty of inspiration putting this wrap together as Devon Kershaw was in the midst of tearing up the World Cup circuit after his fourth place finish at the Tour de Ski.
 Chandra meanwhile, posted her best finish in the classic discipline with a 5th place in Drammen, Norway.

 Four down and just a Dodge Ram left to do before we close the books on this one.
 Para-nordic skiers, are you ready for your close up?

 The Tour de Ski.
 A 9 day European competition for the world’s best XC skiers.
 For 2010, Cross Country Canada makes a bold decision to ferry our athletes throughout the tour via private luxury coach.
 The space and facilities to relax and recuperate between events propels our team to incredible results.
 They nick-named it the Magic Bus.
 Fast forward to the 2011 Tour de Ski, throw a world championship win for Devon Kershaw and Alex Harvey in the mix, now self-styled rock stars of the XC ski world.
 The bus is back, but this year needs something extra… and befitting of 3 of the world’s best skiers.
 That’s when Cross Country Canada called me.

-Over the last couple years, I’ve worked with CCC to tighten the marketing for the National Ski Team into a concept that evokes to the raw emotion, the … Read More »
+Over the last couple years, I’ve worked with CCC to tighten the marketing for the National Ski Team into a concept that evokes to … Read More »